TalaoDAO/sandbox-doc/docs/source/introduction.rst

 The GAFAMs implemented an identity layer above TCP/IP because there was none and we all missed it.

 For about ten years now, the concern for the protection of personal data has become a major subject for policies and new paths have been opened up, such as in particular the concepts of
-Self Sovereign Identity (SSI) which allows everyone to have their data in the format electronically as is done for paper data.
+Self Sovereign Identity (**SSI**) which allows everyone to have their data in the format electronically as is done for paper data.

 Web3 suffers like web2 from the lack of proper identity management.
 On the other hand, there are particularities which make SSI integration even more difficult:

 * The users of web3 applications are even less docile than those of internet applications. they are more concerned with the management of their data because decentralized finance has already done its work.
 * Web3 applications require on-chain data integration but the verifiable credentials we use in the SSI are off-chain data container by construction so we have to find solutions, tricks to make a bridge that allow both to use the technology provided by the blockchain while guaranteeing the protection of user data.

-Web3 with SSI is now the full decentralization of data and assets : "Our keys, our data and assets".
+Web3 + SSI is the full decentralization of data and assets : **Our keys, our data and assets**.

 What is Self Sovereign Identity ?